USAA Investments Storefront

 Integrating with the design team was fairly straightforward, but breaking through silos between design, our business partners, our content team, and development teams proved more difficult.
 USAA, even by its own admission, suffers from silos resulting from decades of institutional inertia.
 Where other organizations have attempted to integrate production teams, USAA’s production teams still function along completely separate tracks.
 In order to mitigate this, we attempted to redefine the boundaries to set up the proper iteration expectations with our business partners while organizing stronger communication and hand-off procedures with our production teams.

-A new Architecture
+A new architecture

 The former information architecture of the Investments structure needed a full rework, not just because of the changes to the USAA business model, but also to address hierarchical issues and needless complexity reflected in the primary, secondary, and tertiary navigation elements.